ardriveapp/turbo-sdk/README.md

 ### Typescript

-The SDK comes with TypeScript typings.
+The SDK provides TypeScript types.
 When you import the SDK in a TypeScript project:

 ```typescript
 import Ardrive from '@ardrive/turbo-sdk/web';